-I just finished reading a great book written by a long time friend, Bob Burg, along with co-author John David Mann.
-The title is Go Givers Sell More and it hits the bookstore shelves today.
+I read a great book written by a longtime friend, Bob Burg, along with co-author John David Mann.
+The title is Go-givers Sell More.
 While the book is primarily designed for those in the sales industry, its core lesson is universal.
-To succeed in the business world, you must be someone who brings value to the lives of others, before expecting anything in return.
+To succeed in the business world, you must be someone who brings value to the lives of others before expecting anything in return.

 I am ALWAYS turned off when people try to pitch me on things without first trying to build a relationship with me or to learn if what they are marketing is something I desire.

 In today’s world, we want to do business with people we like and trust, people who have first shown an interest in us and the things that are important to us.

 So, how can we make this shift in thinking work to our advantage?
 The answer is simple: we must focus on building meaningful relationships and putting the interest of others before our own.